What does ecological tourism mean?

 Being an eco-tourist means letting yourself inspired by the values of sustainability which has within it respect for peopleone, things and the environment.
 Travelling sustainably means encountering cultures other than our owntraditions, customs and traditions different from our own.
 There are tour operators specialised in travel that allow tourists to stay in facilities that respect the environment and local culture, and that allow local communities to benefit economically from tourist activities.

 Being an eco-tourist also means experiencing travel in an alternative way, e.g. on foot or by bicycle.
-There is nothing more "natural" than walking, and many persones, in recent years, have discovered how exciting and evocative it can be to move around on foot, in the midst of nature, alone or in groups, and rediscover simpler ways of enjoying leisure time on holiday.
+There is nothing more 'natural' than walking, and many persone, in recent years, have discovered how exciting and evocative it can be to move around on foot, in the midst of nature, alone or in a group, and rediscover simpler ways of enjoying leisure time on holiday.

 Also the cycling is catching on, our country offers cycling enthusiasts many routes and cycle paths within protected natural areas that offer the opportunity to discover hidden corners not yet explored by mass tourism.